|Physician Quality Reporting System (PQRS)|

 Learn how you can successfully participate in PQRS submitting GI-specific measures

-Beginning in 2014, CMS approved Qualified Clinical Data Registries (QCDR) as a new reporting mechanism for the Physician Quality Reporting System (PQRS).
-This reporting option allows providers to report on measures that are meaningful to their specialty practice and will foster improvement in the quality of care provided to patients.
+We are pleased to announce that the GIQuIC Registry has again been approved as a Qualified Clinical Data Registry (QCDR) for reporting to the Physician Quality Reporting System (PQRS) for the 2016 reporting year.
+The QCDR reporting mechanism is a dynamic reporting option that allows providers to report on measures that are meaningful to their specialty practice and foster improvement in the quality of care provided to patients.

-To see the detailed specifications of the quality measures on which GIQuIC proposes to report please click here.
+To see the detailed specifications of the clinical quality measures on which the GIQuIC QCDR will report for the 2016 reporting year, please click here.

 For more information email firstname.lastname@example.org.